 It is common for components to have many properties, so by default, the Property Editor only shows the basic properties.
 These are the properties that you'll most commonly want to set or bind for a given component.
 There are also the standard properties.
 This is a larger set of properties that includes the basic properties and many other useful properties.
 Some properties are expert properties.
 These are properties that are either uncommon to set or whose purpose might require an in-depth understanding of the inner-workings of the component.
 You can change the filter using the filter button () in the Property Editor's toolbar.

-Note: When you first open the designer on a computer, the property editor is set to only show basic properties.
+Note: When you first open the designer, the property editor is set to only show basic properties.
 To see all of them, change the property filter to All.
-The designer will remember your selection for future sessions.

 The name of a property in the Property Editor conveys important information about that property: